mrqorib/gomoku/README.md

 ## Start
 This game needs JRE 1.7 (Preferable java 1.8) to run.
-Star by double click the gomoku.jar file or typing
+Start by double click the gomoku.jar file or typing
 ```
 java -jar gomoku.jar
 ```